 Porcelain Crowns to cover the worst tooth stains that don’t bleach

 If staining is accompanied by weak tooth structure, Dr. Fondriest may recommend a porcelain crown.
 This type of restoration is used to rebuild a tooth damaged by a fracture or decay.
 Our all porcelain crowns can be customized to blend in with your smile for a seamless look.
 Advanced dental materials even mimic the translucency of natural enamel, so today’s restorations are difficult to tell from your natural teeth.

 Some patients may have a combination of extrinsic and intrinsic staining.
 Whenever you’re combining whitening with custom restorations, it’s important to whiten first.
 After your teeth have been lightened to the desired shade, we can make custom restorations to match your new smile.

 Learn more about tooth stains that don’t bleach and what to do

 One new motivator to improve your smile is a new published study that connects smiling to professional success.
 Teeth-whitening can erase most common teeth stains, but certain types of stains won’t respond to the procedure.
-To find out how to effectively erase them, schedule a consultation by calling Lake Forest Dental Arts in Chicago, IL, at 847-234-0517.
+To find out how to effectively erase them, schedule a consultation about cosmetic dental changes by calling Lake Forest Dental Arts in Chicago, IL, at 847-234-0517.
 We serve residents of the Chicago metropolitan area as well as families and individuals in the North Shore and Northwest suburbs.